-AVOID doubting the person, looking bored or disinterested, you may prevent them from fully disclosing something very painful.
+AVOID doubting the person, looking bored or disinterested, you may prevent them from fully disclosing key information.

 DON'T allow any previous negative experiences with statutory agencies to influence reporting or sharing concerns.

 DON'T panic or allow shock or distaste to show.